rougin/combustor/README.md

 doctrine:controller [arguments] [options]
 =========================================

 **NOTE**: You must install the Doctrine ORM to view this set of commands.
-See step 3 above.

 Creates a new Doctrine-based controller